Last Updated on June 20, 2022 by Olivia Wyles

 How to get started (FAQs)

 Here are my super amazing tips to get you started.
-This grocery list and meal prep guide is based on this post.
+This grocery list and meal prep guide is based on my 2 hour keto meal prep guide.
 I just compiled it all into a handy, super simple PDF you can print (or keep on your phone or tablet) when you go to the grocery store.
 Click to download below:

 Anyone can meal prep.
 You just need music and a few hours on a Sunday (or whatever day you choose…could be a Wednesday if you fancy).
 Here are my quick tips for meal prep: